platformio/platformio-docs/frameworks/gd32vf103-sdk.rst

     * - Name
       - Description

-    * - :ref:`platform_kendryte210`
+    * - :ref:`platform_gd32v`
-      - Kendryte K210 is an AI capable RISCV64 dual core SoC.
+      - The GigaDevice GD32V device is a 32-bit general-purpose microcontroller based on the RISC-V core with an impressive balance of processing power, reduced power consumption and peripheral set.

 Boards
 ------